-The term Kubernetes (or K8s) sounds very interesting, right?
-Well then what does one mean by Kubernetes.
-If you google for the definition of Kubernetes, it says, “Kubernetes is an open-source container-orchestration system for automating application deployment, scaling, and management.
+The term Kubernetes (or K8s) is intriguing, isn’t it?
+Let’s explore what Kubernetes actually means.
+According to Google, “Kubernetes is an open-source container-orchestration system for automating application deployment, scaling, and management.
 It was originally designed by Google, and is now maintained by the Cloud Native Computing Foundation.”

 First

-Ah, that a lot of technical terms in a single sentence.
-Let’s break it down into simple words.
-So, what are “containers”.
-Containerization is a lightweight alternative to full machine virtualization that involves encapsulating an application in a container with its own operating environment.
-In simple terms, containers are VMs without it’s own operating system.
+That’s quite a technical definition packed into one sentence.
+Let’s break it down into simpler terms.
+First, let’s understand “containers”.
+Containerization is a lightweight alternative to full machine virtualization, where an application is encapsulated in a container with its own operating environment.
+In essence, containers are like virtual machines (VMs), but without their own operating systems.

 First

-If you want to know more about Kubernetes then visit their official page.
+For more detailed information about Kubernetes, visit their official page.

 Note: I do not promote any particular product.
 The intention of this blog is to give a better understanding of new technologies.